Gordon Anderson (sculptor): Career

+Early in his career, he was billed under the stage name of Gordon Addison because there was another Gordon Anderson in the Actors’ Equity Association.

 Anderson made his off-Broadway debut in the Martinique Theatre production of Until the Monkey Comes in 1966, garnering a New York Drama Critics' Circle Award for Best Actor and receiving a Theatre World Award nomination.
 The play ran for 76 performances.
 This was followed by a year and a half of professional inactivity while Anderson managed the career of his movie star wife, Sondra Locke.
 The couple appeared together on television programs including To Tell the Truth and The Dick Cavett Show.

 Anderson designed the $7,000 aqua sequined gown his wife wore to the 41st Academy Awards when she was nominated for The Heart Is a Lonely Hunter (1968).
 It received national attention in several fashion magazines, after which he was called upon to design dresses for Jane Fonda and Candice Bergen.

-In 1969, it was announced that Anderson would co-star with his wife in a screen adaptation of Until the Monkey Comes, but no movie resulted.
+In 1969, it was announced that Anderson would co-star with his wife in a screen adaptation of Until the Monkey Comes with Robert Sickinger slated to direct, but no movie resulted.

 By the early 1970s, Anderson devoted full time to sculpture and was in demand by private collectors.
 Decades later, one of his creations, a miniature set of characters from Alice in Wonderland, was acquired by Demi Moore.

 Anderson had voiceover roles in two of his wife's films, A Reflection of Fear (1972) and Ratboy (1986), voicing the titular character in the latter.
+According to his wife's autobiography, Clint Eastwood offered Anderson the role of Leonard James in Bronco Billy (1980), but at that point he had no interest in appearing in front of the camera.
+(Note: He is a former de facto co-husband of Eastwood, with whom his late wife resided for 14 years.)
+Sam Bottoms, a substantially younger actor, was cast instead.

+Anderson used Eastwood's contacts in France to gain rare access to a guillotine, which he then manufactured replicas of.

+Caritas Films, the production company Anderson and his wife formed following her disassociation from Eastwood, shut down in 2004 after failing to get any projects off the ground.